kubernetes-sigs/cluster-api-provider-aws/docs/book/src/development/bump-k8s-capi.md

 ### test/e2e/data/shared/capi/ metadata files

-Add a new CAPI release series entry.
-If a new directory is needed (e.g.
-`test/e2e/data/shared/capi/v1.13/metadata.yaml`), create it with the appropriate release series entries.
-Also update existing metadata files (e.g.
+Each CAPI minor version gets its own metadata directory named after that version (e.g. `capi/v1.13/` for CAPI v1.13).
+This follows the same convention used by cluster-api-provider-vsphere.

+The metadata file lists all known CAPI release series up to and including that minor, mapping each to its contract version (`v1beta1` or `v1beta2`).

+When bumping to a new CAPI minor N:
+1. Create `test/e2e/data/shared/capi/v{N}/metadata.yaml` with all release
+   series up to minor N
+2. Point the new CAPI version entries in both `e2e_conf.yaml` and `e2e_eks_conf.yaml` at `./shared/capi/v{N}/metadata.yaml`
+3. Delete the oldest `capi/v{old}/` directory if it is no longer referenced
-`v1.2/metadata.yaml`) to include the new release series.
+4. Update `capi/v1.2/metadata.yaml` to include the new release series (this catch-all file is used for v1.2.0 upgrade test entries and provider-level defaults)

 ## Step 5: Apply migration-guide-driven changes